-This is 13-day Namibia Birding tour is a moderately-paced small group birding safari where you can expect to see over 250 species of bird, including around 20 near-endemics and 35 mammals.
+This is 14-day Namibia Birding tour is a moderately-paced small group birding safari where you can expect to see over 200 species of birds, including around 20 near-endemics and 30+ mammals.
 From its birdlife to its history and scenery, Namibia has for a long time been a country that holds great fascination for birders.
 Although Namibia is home to only a single true endemic species, the Dune Lark, a large number of near-endemics and specials may be found within its borders, and we'll aim to find these on this birdwatching tour in Namibia.

 Many of these occur only in the north-western parts of Southern Africa or south-western parts of Angola, making Namibia one of the best places to see a host of special bird species.
 During this birding Namibia tour, we aim to target the most important core species in this country within a relatively short period of time.
 We will search the ochre sand dunes of the Namib Desert for Dune Lark, the barren gravel plains for the sought-after Ludwig’s Bustard and Burchell’s Courser before we reach the shorebird metropolis of Walvis Bay, where we’ll spend a great deal of time sifting through the vast numbers of migrants in search of vagrant waders alongside some of the more regular species.